websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-tools-and-resources.md

 ## Environment Activities

-Within each environment, activities are organized into two sections: *Builds and Deployments* and *General Activities*.
+Users can monitor environment activities via the DXP Cloud console, where they are sorted into two sections: *Builds and Deployments* and *General Activities*.

-**Builds and Deployments**: This section lists all build, deployment, and CI related activities in a project environment.
-Each entry includes a Build ID, start time, duration, and status (e.g., in process, successful, failed, interrupted).

-**General Activities**: This section lists automated service events and manual team member activities other than build, deployment, and CI activities.
-General activities include the following categories: Services, Settings, Backup, Scaling, and Membership.
+View the status of builds, deployments, service activities, and more to help troubleshoot environment issues.

 ![Figure 3: View environment activities from the DXP Cloud console](./troubleshooting-tools-and-resources/images/03.png)